How the PCRA Process Works in PA

 What is the most common type of post-conviction relief?

 The most common kind of post-conviction relief is getting a new trial.
-This means that the results of the old trial are thrown out completely, you get a new judge and jury, the prosecutor must mount a new prosecution, and the successful PCRA petitioner must mount a new defense.
+This means that the results of the old trial are thrown out completely, you get a new trial, the prosecutor must mount a new prosecution, and the successful PCRA petitioner must mount a new defense.
+Alternatively, you could be in a better plea bargaining position and may elect to negotiate a satisfactory plea deal.

 How do you prepare a PCRA petition?